ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

     module = AnsibleModule(argument_spec, add_file_common_args=True)
     changed = False

-    # TODO do something with module.params['path'], like update it's contents
+    # TODO do something with module.params['path'], like update it is contents

     # Ensure that module.params['path'] satisfies the file options supplied by the user
     file_args = module.load_file_common_arguments(module.params)